 I wouldn’t be where I am today without the generous support from the donors and UQ scholarships.
 I feel fortunate to have been able to put so much time and energy into my studies—time and energy that would otherwise have been spent working overtime to cover the cost of living.

 At the end of this year, I will be the first in my family to graduate from university.
 Now, I truly feel like anything is possible.
 The end of my time at UQ brings with it the end of my time at Kev Carmody House.
-This means that, with a bit of luck, there could just be a scholarship room ready and waiting for you for the first semester of 2024.
+This means that, with a bit of luck, there could just be a scholarship room ready and waiting for your first semester.
 What are you waiting for?
 Go for it!

 Find out more about scholarships available to students moving from rural and regional areas to study at UQ.